We’ve outdone the Alaskans in cold. For most of the week of January 19, and especially Saturday, January 24, Boston will be colder than Alaska.

 And we’re not talking by a little!

 Still, even with that high in mind, Boston will be colder than much of Alaska.
-Most of Alaska is in the high 30s on Wednesday and for the remainder of the week, especially on the coast in Anchorage and Juneau.
-Juneau’s high of 39° and low of 37° and Anchorage’s similar temperatures at a high of 36° and low of 34° are over 30° warmer than today’s low in Boston!
+Most of Alaska is in the low 30s for the remainder of the week and next week, especially on the coast in Anchorage and Juneau.
+Juneau’s high of 35° and low of 23° and Anchorage’s similar temperatures at a high of 35° and low of 17° are several degrees warmer than this week’s low in Boston!

 The average daily temperature during January in Boston is between 36 and 23 and in Alaska is between 30 and 5.